 Build Yourself Up

-You don’t get any form of real recognition for simply doing as you’re told.
+You don’t get any recognition for simply doing as you’re told.
 Sure, you’ll be able to do it faster and with higher quality over time.
 Maybe even have a reputation for being the veritable best at what you do.

-But that isn’t enough to walk into your boss’s office and start asking for a promotion.
+But that isn’t enough to walk into your boss’s office and ask for a promotion.
 If only it were that simple.

 You need to start looking for side projects, corporate endeavours and bigger and more varied tasks.
 Put yourself out there in your work environment.
 Consider gaining experience in an area that’s not your usual playing field.

 Maybe spend time with the sales department or human resources and learn whatever you can about your establishment.
-This will make your higher-ups give you more consideration when it comes to a senior position since higher positions usually demand more flexibility and know-how.
+This will make your higher-ups give you more consideration in a senior position since higher positions usually demand more flexibility and know-how.

-Of course, it’ll serve you well to keep a well documented and thorough record of your achievements and accomplishments in the company.
+Of course, keeping a well-documented and thorough record of your achievements and accomplishments in the company will serve you well.

 Salespeople call this their brag book.

-You need to have proof that you’re a valuable asset to your organization and your bosses when you inevitably make a move towards asking for a promotion.
+You need proof that you’re a valuable asset to your organization and your bosses when you inevitably move towards asking for a promotion.

 Doing more around the office and documenting it all gives you more than just experience and much more honed communication skills.
-It’ll give you a better sense of direction when you want to figure out where you want to go.
+It’ll give you a better direction when figuring out where to go.

 You’ll get a much better idea of the responsibilities involved with each position.
-And you’ll have empirical evidence that you’re capable of taking on all the caveats and complexities that come with whatever position you have your mind set on.
+And you’ll have empirical evidence to take on all the caveats and complexities that come with whatever position you have your mind set on.

-The best thing about all of this is that you can talk to your boss about it.
-They won’t turn you down if you’re asking for ways you can work towards a promotion or a higher position, It’ll show them the initiative, dedication and above all, a willingness to learn.
+The best thing about this is that you can talk to your boss about it.
+They won’t turn you down if you’re asking for ways to work towards a promotion or a higher position; it’ll show them initiative, dedication and, above all, a willingness to learn.

-The bottom line is that your bosses will appreciate the fact that you’re doing more than just the norm.
-They’ll appreciate how you’re trying to learn and do more for them and the company.
+The bottom line is that your bosses will appreciate that you’re doing more than just the norm.
+They’ll appreciate your trying to learn and do more for them and the company.

 Plan Ahead

 When it comes to how to ask for a promotion, there’s no concrete timeline.
-Though there are times when it’s more effective than just jumping the gun.
-Most organizations already have a system in place where employees are reviewed for their performance so far.
+However, sometimes, it’s more effective than just jumping the gun.
+Most organizations already have a system where employees are reviewed for performance.

 Appraisals, annual or semi-annual reviews and so on.
 These are times the company already has planned for you to potentially prove that you’re capable of handling more.
-It’s the best opportunity for you and your boss to talk things out about how well you’ve been doing and where you’re going.
+It’s the best opportunity for you and your boss to discuss how well you’ve been doing and where you’re going.

-If you have your heart set on time either before or after your scheduled reviews, it’s always good to make sure that it’s an appropriate time for your boss and your company in general.
-Suppose your boss had a rough day, trouble at home, a lot of flack from the higher-ups.
+If you have your heart set on time before or after your scheduled reviews, it’s always good to ensure that it’s an appropriate time for your boss and your company.
+Suppose your boss had a rough day, trouble at home, and a lot of flack from the higher-ups.

-These are things that will negatively impact their mood, and almost certainly doom whatever chance you had of asking for a promotion.
+These things will negatively impact their mood and almost certainly doom whatever chance you have of requesting a promotion.

 How to ask for a promotion plan